Timor-Leste: Foreign relations

 Continuing bilateral donors include Australia, Portugal, Germany, and Japan, and Timor-Leste has a reputation for effectively and transparently using donor funds.
 Good relations with Australia and with Indonesia are a policy goal for the government, despite historical and more-recent tensions.
 These countries are important economic partners and provide most transport links to the country.
 China has also increased its presence by contributing to infrastructure in Dili.

 The relationship with Australia was dominated from before independence by disputes over natural resources in the ocean between them, hampering the establishment of a mutually agreed border.
 The dominance of Australian hard power led Timor-Leste to utilise public diplomacy and forums for international law to push their case.
 The dispute was resolved in 2018 following conciliation procedures before the Permanent Court of Arbitration, when the two states established by treaty a maritime boundary between them along with an agreement on natural resource revenues.

+Military

 The Timor-Leste Defence Force (F-FDTL) was established in 2001, replacing Falintil, and was restructured following the events of 2006.
 It is responsible not only for safeguarding against external threats, but also for addressing violent crime, a role it shares with the National Police of Timor-Leste.
 These forces remain small: 2,200 soldiers in the regular army and 80 in a naval component.
 A single aircraft and seven patrol boats are operated, and there are plans to expand the naval component.
 There is some military cooperation with Australia, Portugal, and the United States.